On-Camera Audio Recording: Pencil Condenser Microphones

 So why are pencil condenser microphones useful for video production?
 Well, two main reasons: they are small, and their polar pattern is wider than a standard shotgun microphone.
 This means they can be used indoors when a shotgun microphone may present a problem.

-As you learned earlier, a shotgun microphone will often have a pickup sensitivity in the rear of the microphone, and in some situations it can create a really phasing , where you have the sound arriving at the microphone from the sound source in the front of the microphone, and then you have the same sound being reflected from the or the walls that gets picked up from the rear of the microphone.
+As you learned earlier, a shotgun microphone will often have a pickup sensitivity in the rear of the microphone, and in some situations it can create a really weird phasing effect, where you have the sound arriving at the microphone from the sound source in the front of the microphone, and then you have the same sound being reflected from the ceiling or the walls that gets picked from the rear of the microphone.
 This can be problematic because those two sounds will arrive at different times, and this can cause phase cancellation, which sounds weird.

 Also, shotgun mics are large.
 If you are in an interior and you have a shotgun that is a foot or longer, getting it up high enough if you have people standing can be problematic.
 That’s where these smaller pencil condenser microphones can come in handy.